Market Square Park | Historic Beauty in Downtown Houston

 There is an interesting story regarding this clock.
 When the last city hall at this location was demolished, the timepiece ended up in storage.
 Somehow it ended up in a dump!
 Clyde E. Gray purchased it.
 It became located in a park in Woodville, Texas.
 When the mistake became known, Mr. Gray relinquished the clock, and the City of Houston once again had possession of it.
 Wound every eight days it adds its bit of history to this downtown historic district.

-Lauren’s Garden located in Market Square off of Congress street is a touching memorial already featured in another post.
+Lauren’s Garden located in Market Square off of Congress Street is a touching memorial already featured in another post.
 Click on the highlighted Lauren’s Garden link above to learn more about the sculptures by Ketria Scott, fountain, surrounding landscaping plus the poignant meaning behind it.
 It has to do with the infamous day of 9-11.

 History and art make an excellent combination in this downtown Houston park.
 A walkway next to the dog park consists of fragments from demolished buildings and historical remnants.
 Richard Turner is the artist who created this interesting art incorporating pieces of architecture into this “History Walk.”
 Many people strolling here may not understand the significance of this walkway.

 Paul Hester is the founding President of the Houston Center for Photography.
 He also teaches photography at Rice University.
-Many people and institutions collect his beautiful photographic art including the Houston Museum of Fine Arts.
+Many people and institutions collect his beautiful photographic art, including the Houston Museum of Fine Arts.

 Installed along the fence where the dog park exists in Market Square Park is a steel cutout form of Houston.
 Paul Hester created this sculptural form of art.

-If you are looking closely at the two photographs above you can also see more of the historical remnants by Richard Turner in the walkway in front of the steel cutout and fence of the dog park.
+If you are looking closely at the two photographs below you can also see more of the historical remnants by Richard Turner in the walkway in front of the steel cutout and fence of the dog park.

 Niko Niko’s is a Greek American Cafe located in Market Square Park.
 They also have two other locations in Houston.
 It is an excellent addition to the park for people who wish to purchase something to eat or drink while in the park.